csms-ethz/CombiFF/INSTALL.md

 make install
 ```

-After installation, the executables for the different programs are located in the `bin` directory
+After installation, the executables for the different programs are located by default in the `bin` directory